symfony/symfony-docs/components/phpunit_bridge.rst

 happens to submit a pull request shortly after a new vendor release is made with that deprecation.
-To mitigate this, you can either use tighter requirements, in the hope that dependencies will not introduce deprecations in a patch version, or even commit the Composer lock file, which would create another class of issues.
+To mitigate this, you can either use tighter requirements, in the hope that dependencies will not introduce deprecations in a patch version, or even commit the ``composer.lock`` file, which would create another class of issues.
 Libraries will often use ``SYMFONY_DEPRECATIONS_HELPER=max[total]=999999`` because of this.
 This has the drawback of allowing contributions that introduce deprecations